What is the Best Christmas Tree For You?

 If you look after any tree as below, it should keep fresh throughout Christmas:

-Cut the base of the trunk to break the seal and allow the water to be taken up by the tree.
+· Cut the base of the trunk (2-3 inches) to break the seal and allow the water to be taken up by the tree.

-For Potted and Pot Grown Trees, if you can put the pot in a Saucer and keep watered throughout the time indoors.
-Having a deeper saucer and putting 2 to 3cms of grit in bottom and keep moist works even better, causing humidity.
+· For Potted and Pot Grown Trees, put the pot in a saucer and keep watered throughout the time indoors.
+Having a deeper saucer and putting 2 to 3cms of grit in bottom works even better, as it increases humidity.

 · If you keep your tree cool and moist, the longer it will stay fresh and not dry out.